 Each Party shall cooperate in good faith and deal fairly in its performance hereunder to accomplish the Parties' objectives and avoid disputes.
 The Parties will promptly meet and confer to resolve any problems that arise.
 If a dispute is not resolved, the Parties will participate in and equally share the expense of a mediation conducted by a neutral third-party professional prior to initiating litigation or arbitration.
 If the dispute is not resolved through mediation, the parties agree to litigate their dispute in Skagit County Superior Court.
-The prevailing party shall be awarded its reasonable attorneys' fees, and costs and expenses incurred.
 This Agreement shall be governed by laws of the State of Washington, both as to interpretation and performance.